 On August 30, 2012, the SPCA obtained a loan from Fulton Bank, N.A., funded by the General Authority of South-Central Pennsylvania.
 The loan proceeds were used to construct a spay and neuter wing on the side of the existing animal shelter and for related costs.
 The loan is collateralized by the service agreement described in detail below.
 The interest rate is fixed at 2.61% for the first ten years and after that is set at 70% of the bank's prime rate.
 The spay and neuter wing was completed in August 2013, and the SPCA began making monthly principal payments in September 2013.
-Interest rate was 5.95% and 4.90% as of December 31, 2023, and 2022.
+Interest rate was 5.95% as of December 31, 2023.
+The remaining loan principal was paid off during 2024.
+Net principal balance as of December 31, 2023 was \$86,883, which was net of loan origin fees of \$5,060.